HegdeSiddesh/cs6910_Assignment2/Part B/README.md

 parameters = ConfigValues(augment_data='no', batch_size=256, dense_layers=[128], dropout=0.2, epochs=5, layers_unfreeze=20, model="InceptionResNetV2")
 ```

-The next step is to call the ```python executePretrainedModel``` function, which takes the ConfigValues type object as a parameter and performs the train and validation data preparation and the model generation and fitting.
+The next step is to call the ``` executePretrainedModel``` function, which takes the ConfigValues type object as a parameter and performs the train and validation data preparation and the model generation and fitting.
 At the end the trained model is returned by the function.

 The code sample for the same is as follows: